Apr 19, 2020

-Inspired by the “badass for science” label given to the American Climber Science Program after Dr. John All’s viral crevasse fall video, adventure photographer Steve Byrne heads to Peru to find out the true meaning of citizen science.
+Inspired by the "badass for science" label given to the American Climber Science Program after Dr. John All's viral crevasse fall video, Steve Byrne explores the true meaning of citizen science.

 Bloodied and broken, Dr. John All looks into a camera, “I’m pretty well fucked.”

 Dr. All, wedged deep in a crevasse between two icy walls, describes his lonely predicament.
 Some 70 feet above him light beams through the hole in the glacier that his body just punched through.
 Below, the blue and white hues of the glacier’s entrails fade into a deep blue, then black oblivion.